guillermooo/sublime-undocs/source/customization/menus.rst

 Menu Merging
 ============

-``.sublime-menu`` files are loaded in package load order.
+``.sublime-menu`` files are loaded in the same order as packages
-Menu files with the same name are concatenated unless IDs are involved.
+Menu files with the same name are concatenated, unless IDs are specified
-See below for this case.
+(see :ref:`below <item-ids>`).

 Menu files in the same package are loaded in lexicographical order